“Val the owner went above and beyond ...”Val the owner went above and beyond .... Leaving a lovely home made cake and supplying a slow cooker , etc

 One double bedroom.
 Bathroom with bath, shower over, basin & WC.
 Fitted kitchen.
 Sitting room with fold-away table (occasional use), exposed beams & inglenook fireplace with woodburner-effect gas fire.

 - Gas central heating with gas fire in sitting room

 - Electric oven & hob, microwave, fridge, TV with Freeview, DVD, radio/CD

 - One well-behaved dog welcome at £10

 About the location

 Alston is set in the North Pennines in an Area of Outstanding Natural Beauty, surrounded by a unique landscape of moorland, hills, rivers and waterfalls, and is England's highest market town.
 This intriguing town, with its cobbled streets and fascinating nooks and crannies, was the location for ITV's productions of Jane Eyre and Oliver Twist.
 Alston and the North Pennines have long inspired artists and writers; the poet and writer W H Auden loved the area and today Alston is an inspiration to the craftspeople who live and work there.
 There is a host of unusual shops in the town including quality crafts and galleries.
-Take a ride on one of the lovingly restored steam and diesel engines through the beautiful scenery of the South Tyne valley on the South Tynedale Railway.
-The North Pennines used to be one of the wealthiest lead mining centres in Europe and you can go down a real lead mine at Nenthead Mines Heritage Centre - a great family day out with interactive exhibitions.
-With the drive along the A686 recognised by the AA as one of the world's best drives, and northern Cumbria and Northumberland within easy reach, this makes a superb base.
+Take a ride on one of the lovingly-restored steam and diesel engines through the beautiful scenery of the South Tyne valley on the South Tynedale Railway which is currently being extended and will run from Alston through to Slaggyford from 2017.
+The River Tyne is also noted as one of the finest salmon rivers in England and day-ticket fishing is available locally.
+The North Pennines used to be one of the wealthiest lead mining centres in Europe, and the Killhope Lead Mining Museum offers a great family day out with interactive exhibitions.
+With the drive along the A686 recognised by the AA as one of the world's best drives, and northern Cumbria, County Durham and Northumberland, all within easy reach, this makes a superb base.